jasonmkfu/the-readability-sql-style-guide/Style Guide.md

 # IN
-Values in an IN statement should be treated similar to the Multiple Field Listing style with the addition of adding the name equivalent for values that represent an ID or code.
+Values in an `IN` statement should be treated similarly to the Multiple Field Listing style with the addition of adding the name equivalent for values that represent an ID or code.
 Including the "name" equivalent helps the reader understand what the list represents without having to write another query to determine the "names" of the listed values.
 ## <span style="color: green">A. Good</span>
 * Each field should be on its own line with one indent to the right of the opening parentheses
 * Each subsequent field should utilize leading commas